ECCC-ASTD-MRD/gem/README.md

 git checkout -b mybranch
 ```

-## Linking to GEM database (to be done once)
+## Linking to GEM database

+To be done once:

 ```
 ./scripts/link-dbase.sh
 ```

-## Preparing gem compilation for Intel compiler suite
+## Preparing GEM compilation

+Using Intel compiler suite:

 ```
 . ./.eccc_setup_intel
 ```

-## Or preparing gem compilation for gnu compiler suite

-Please note you cannot compile with Intel and then with GNU in the same shell
+or using GNU compiler suite (please note you cannot compile with Intel and
+then with GNU in the same shell):

 ```
 . ./.eccc_setup_gnu
 ```